santazaaa/rust-todos-api/README.md

 - [ ] Add `service` layer.
 API handlers should not call repositories directly.
 - [ ] Add `traits` to abstract out repositories and services
 - [ ] Add `DTO` models
+- [ ] Add Github Actions for linting and testing